Sebibebi67/Nilnovi-for-VSCode/README.md

   - Boolean functions can now be given as boolean condition in ```while``` and ```if```.
   - Solving scope issues.
   - Binary operators now check both operands.
   - "moins" no longer returns null.
+  - Variable declaration in procedure should no longer be a problem.

 ### **1.0.1**